 Note: The University of Colorado Boulder does not issue duplicate degrees; therefore, applicants who have already earned an MBA degree are not eligible for admission.

 Professional work experience adds relevance and richness to classroom discussions and project work.
 The admission committee considers the quality and length of professional experience.
 Increasing levels of responsibility and career progression are important components of our evaluation.
-Applicants who do not have post-graduate work experience may apply but may be at a significant disadvantage with regard to that aspect of the admissions review.
+Applicants who do not have post-graduate work experience are welcome to apply.
+Review the class profile to see the average incoming student work experience.

 While this is the most difficult aspect to evaluate, it is also of critical importance.
 We value the experience and ideas our students bring to the program and the leadership they demonstrate in adding to the continual improvement of our programs.
 An ability and willingness to contribute to the program and the collaborative community are often reflected in the comments from your recommenders and in your past involvement and leadership experience.

 Your essay provides valuable insight into your MBA candidacy.
 It allows you to help us understand your interests, goals, and experience.
 It is also an opportunity for you to highlight strengths that may not be represented by your college transcript, test scores, or resume.

 Letters of Recommendation